 There are issues related to anxiety that can lead to short-term memory loss and a general inability to remember things, and unfortunately as long as you live with anxiety you put yourself at risk for this forgetfulness to get worse.
 But there is good news - memory issues caused by anxiety are not permanent.
 Like most anxiety symptoms, your memory will probably return to normal levels of functioning as your anxiety levels are reduced.

 Your memory is actually very fragile.
 Your ability to create and recall memories is related to a variety of different factors, including things like nutrition and sleep.
 Did you know that when we sleep, our brains use this opportunity to sort and encode many of the memories that we have made during the day?
 Therefore, if you're not sleeping as result of anxiety, it's possible that you’re forgetful because your brain isn’t able to properly process what’s happening to you during the day.

 However, there are many other potential causes of forgetfulness as well.
 These include:

-- Focus Similarly, that focus can make it harder to even pay attention to the world around you.
+- Focus Similarly, a lack of focus can make it harder to even pay attention to the world around you.
 People with anxiety are often "in their own head."
 When they hold a conversation with someone else, it's much harder for them to find that their heart is in the conversation.
 They often find that they simply cannot seem to pay close attention, and that makes it harder for the mind to turn that information into memories.

 Anxiety causes numerous changes to happen to your brain and the way you think, and all of them can lead to issues that may contribute to forgetfulness.

-How to Improve Your Memory with Anxiety
+How to Improve Your Memory if You Have Anxiety

-Another strategy you may want to try is starting a blog or journal, and using it to write down all of your thoughts.
+Another strategy you may want to try is starting a blog or journal and using it to write down all of your thoughts.
 Your blog - like a journal - can be made private so only you can read it, but you can use it to take note of anything you want to remember.